Rapid American Corporation (Philip Carey Manufacturing Corp.)

 - File for your share of $30 billion in trust funds

-Philip Carey/Rapid American History
+Philip Carey/Rapid-American History

-Established in 1888 in Cincinnati, Ohio, the Philip Carey Manufacturing Corporation was an insulation company that mined asbestos for more than eight decades.
-The company’s insulation was used in machinery and products such as boilers, pipes, and generators.
+- Established in 1873 in Cincinnati, Ohio, the Philip Carey Manufacturing Corporation was an insulation company that mined and used asbestos for decades.

-Although Rapid American didn’t manufacture asbestos-containing products, its merger with several companies that did, including Philip Carey, eventually led to bankruptcy.
+- Although Rapid-American didn’t manufacture asbestos-containing products, its merger with several companies that did, including Philip Carey, eventually led to bankruptcy.

-Philip Carey/Rapid American Asbestos Products
+Philip Carey/Rapid-American Asbestos Products

-Philip Carey manufacturing numerous asbestos-containing products, including:
+Philip Carey manufactured numerous asbestos-containing products, including:

 - Carey Thermo-Board Concrete